ncboot/shim-review/README.md

         Fingerprint=9A6D E75E B4A2 A6EF 9E87  4B5D BEDC C6F1 4304 EC9F

 *******************************************************************************
-### Were these binaries created from the 15.8 shim release tar?
+### Were these binaries created from the 16.0 shim release tar?
-Please create your shim binaries starting with the 15.8 shim release tar file: https://github.com/rhboot/shim/releases/download/15.8/shim-15.8.tar.bz2
+Please create your shim binaries starting with the 16.0 shim release tar file: https://github.com/rhboot/shim/releases/download/15.8/shim-15.8.tar.bz2

-This matches https://github.com/rhboot/shim/releases/tag/15.8 and contains the appropriate gnu-efi source.
+This matches https://github.com/rhboot/shim/releases/tag/16.0 and contains the appropriate gnu-efi source.

+Make sure the tarball is correct by verifying your download's checksum with the following ones:

+7b518edd63eb840081912f095ed1487a  shim-16.0.tar.bz2
+c2453b9b3c02bc01eea248e9cf634a179ff8828c  shim-16.0.tar.bz2
+d503f778dc75895d3130da07e2ff23d2393862f95b6cd3d24b10cbd4af847217  shim-16.0.tar.bz2
+b4367f3b1e0716d093f4230902e392d3228bd346e2e07a9377c498d8b3b08a5c0ad25c31aa03af66f54648618074a29b55a3e51925e5cfe5c7ac97257bd25880  shim-16.0.tar.bz2
+Make sure that you've verified that your build process uses that file as a source of truth (excluding external patches) and its checksum matches.
+You can also further validate the release by checking the PGP signature: there's a detached signature

+The release is signed by the maintainer Peter Jones - his master key has the fingerprint B00B48BC731AA8840FED9FB0EED266B70F4FEF10 and the signing sub-key in the signature here has the fingerprint 02093E0D19DDE0F7DFFBB53C1FD3F540256A1372.
+A copy of his public key is included here for reference: pjones.asc

+Once you're sure that the tarball you are using is correct and authentic, please confirm this here with a simple yes.

+A short guide on verifying public keys and signatures should be available in the docs directory.
 *******************************************************************************
-[We confirm, shim binary will be created from https://github.com/rhboot/shim/releases/tag/15.8 ]
+[We confirm, shim binary will be created from https://github.com/rhboot/shim/releases/tag/16.0 ]

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to get this binary:
 *******************************************************************************
-[https://github.com/rhboot/shim/releases/tag/15.8 the only difference it is built with NComputing Certificate embedded ]
+[https://github.com/rhboot/shim/releases/tag/16.0 the only difference it is built with NComputing Certificate embedded ]

 *******************************************************************************
 ### What patches are being applied and why:

+Mention all the external patches and build process modifications, which are used during your building process, that make your shim binary be the exact one that you posted as part of this application.

 *******************************************************************************
 [no patches ]